symbol/symbol-docs/source/concepts/transaction.rst

     Transaction cycle

 After `announcing a transaction <https://github.com/nemtech/nem2-docs/blob/master/source/resources/examples/typescript/transaction/SendingATransferTransaction.ts#L47>`_, the REST API will always return an OK response immediately.
-At this point, it still unknown whether the transaction is valid.
+At this point, it is still unknown whether the transaction is valid.

-The first validation happens in the API nodes.
+The first stage of validation happens in the API nodes.
 If the transaction presents some error, the WebSocket throws a notification through the status channel.
 In the positive case, the transaction reaches the P2P network with an **unconfirmed** status.
 Never rely on a transaction which has an unconfirmed state.
-It is not clear if it will get included in a block, as it should pass a second validation before.
+It is not clear if it will get included in a block, as it should pass a second validation.

 The second validation is done before the transaction is added in a harvested block.
 If valid, the harvester stores the transaction in a block, and it reaches the **confirmed** status.